 Whisk flour, baking powder, baking soda, sugar, lemon zest and salt in a medium-size bowl.
 Stir to combine.

-After heavy cream has been chilled in freezer for 15 minutes, combine it with the melted butter.
+After heavy cream has been chilled in the freezer for 10-15 minutes, combine it with the melted butter.
 Stir with a fork until butter forms small clumps or globules (see the picture above in the post).

 Add butter/cream mixture to dry ingredients and stir with rubber spatula until all flour is incorporated and batter pulls away from sides of bowl.
 The batter will be very thick, like a cookie dough.
 Don’t over mix it, but you do make sure all the little flour bits are incorporated.